sixeyed/dak4.net/slides/sections/k8s-manifests-services.md

 kubectl apply -f ./k8s/homepage-service.yml
 ```

-> The type of this service is `ClusterIP`, which means it's accessible to other pods in the cluster, using the service name as DNS name.
+> This service type is `ClusterIP` - accessible to other pods in the cluster using the service name as DNS name.

 ---

 ## Create all the backend deployments

 You can put multiple resource specifications in a single manifest.
-You might put all the resources that make up a component in one YAML file, or you could put your whole app into one file.

-I've split the manifests by the components of the app.
 There are three backend infrastructure components which have deployments and services specified - [SQL Server](./k8s/signup-db.yml), [ElasticSearch](./k8s/elasticsearch.yml) and [NATS](./k8s/message-queue.yml).

 _Deploy all the backend components:_